asyed79gatech/Generative-AI-in-Healthcare-Processing-Patient-notes-using-LLMs/README.md

 ## Methodology
 **1- Data Preprocessing**

-The `DataPreprocesso`r class in data_preprocessing.py handles all preprocessing tasks to prepare the transcripts as meaningful context for the LLM.
+The `DataPreprocessor` class in data_preprocessing.py handles all preprocessing tasks to prepare the transcripts as meaningful context for the LLM.
 This ensures accurate and efficient answering of the six patient-related questions.

 **Loading Transcripts**

 All transcripts from `transcripts.json` are loaded into a Python list called `context`.

 **Translating Non-English Transcripts**

 Some transcripts are in languages other than English.
 These are detected and translated using the `detect_and_translate` method:

 ```python